aminomancer/uc.css.js/README.md

 ### **Setup:**

-As with any CSS theme, you need to make a `chrome` folder in your profile's root directory (which can be found in `about:profiles`) and place the files from this repo into it.
+As with any CSS theme, to use duskFox, you need to make a `chrome` folder in your profile's root directory (which can be found in `about:profiles`) and place the files from this repo into it.
 For user stylesheets to work you also need to enable some of the prefs described above, or download one of the [prefs files](/prefs), rename it to user.js, and place it in your profile's root directory.
 This will allow the basic userChrome and userContent stylesheets to take effect, but some additional steps are required beyond that.

 This theme requires more technical setup than most because it changes a lot of lower-level stuff like javascript methods and icon/animation source code, but if you follow the instructions fully it'll work for anyone on any modern desktop OS, regardless of background knowledge.
 It requires [**fx-autoconfig**](https://github.com/MrOtherGuy/fx-autoconfig) to register the icon package and replace some of Firefox's lower-level stylesheets.
 Instructions for setting up fx-autoconfig are [below](#installation).
 To be clear, this _specific_ loader is required, unless you know how to register your own manifest from scratch.